vishvAsa/vishvAsa.github.io/content/conversations/YT/jyotiSham/2026_04_29_vedAntin-physics-errors.md

 It's apparent in the linearity of the examples he choses - birds (or arrows) go east or west; objects thrown up end up "somewhere" west etc.
 There he did not grasp the relative velocity of the object in air.

+> Why is there no friction when i move opposite to earth's movement(465 m/s at equator!).Any physics student will understand that the ant on the rotating sphere will feel friction when it goes against the movement.And how continuous tsunamis are not happening 😂 at this speed! - @sricharan3026

+Relative velocity - seems like you don't grasp it.

 ## Air resistence and falling objects
 > Regarding the experiment with objects with different mass hitting ground at same time: ...
 The objects you chose in your experiment do not have a significant mass differential to be influenced by air resistance in turn leading to a perceivable differential in descent time.
 A feather still takes longer to land than a stick or a ball.
 They would land at the same time only in vacuum.
 Swami Desika may have generalized it based on perception again. - @sreeki123